 It's worth reading my full review to get your head around how this works!

 Measuring just 5" x 1.93" (12.7 x 4.9 cm) it really is small.
 It only just goes around a Sheffield bike stand.
-And even then, the rubber sheath catches and you have to force it over slightly.
+And even then, the rubber sheath catches slightly, and you’ll have to force it through.

 I'd imagine that the people at Tex-lock didn't design it to go over a Sheffield bike stand.
-But it's a pity they didn't make the lock just a couple of millimetres wider as then it would be a perfect fit.
+But it's a pity they didn't make the lock just a couple of millimeters wider, as then it would be a perfect fit.

 I may end up removing the rubber sheath that covers the shackle on mine.
 This would get rid of the stickiness, but a naked metal shackle is obviously more likely to scratch your paint work!

 As it is, it just about fits.
-And that means that for those of us in cities and towns that almost exclusively use these stands, the X-lock is a great option.
+Which means for those of us in cities and towns that almost exclusively use Sheffield bike stands, the X-lock is a great option.
 It's so small it can genuinely slip into your pocket.

 You won't be able to secure either of your wheels (you could use the textile/chain lock for that, or look at other options).
 And you've got to apply a bit of pressure to get it around the stand.